realwitt/realwitt/README.md

 ## Welcome to my GitHub!

-Check out my latest project!
-Now live at [fakermaker.fm](https://fakermaker.fm)
+A portfolio project running on a Pi in my closet: [fakermaker.fm](https://fakermaker.fm)
-Also check out [Kelpic](https://kelpic.com), the fastest and easiest to use property management app out there.
+Also check out [Kelpic](https://kelpic.com) (in progress!), the fastest and easiest to use property management app out there.